cmronjoyner/cmronjoyner/README.md

 ## About Me

-I have 8+ years of experience in web development, automation, and AI/ML model integration.
-Especially, I have a strong background in using Python and JavaScript frameworks like Django, Flask, FastAPI, Node.js, React, and Vue.js to build scalable and efficient web applications.
+I'm a full-stack developer with over 8 years of experience building high-performance web applications.
+I specialize in both backend and frontend development, working with Python and JavaScript frameworks like Django, FastAPI, React, and Node.js.
+I design scalable, reliable solutions using cloud platforms such as AWS, and have a strong background in API development, database management, and performance optimization for both web and mobile platforms.
+Clean, maintainable code and a focus on product quality are central to my approach.

-Throughout my career, I’ve collaborated closely with cross-functional teams, contributing to successfully delivering complex projects.
-My teamwork experience includes working with developers, designers, and product managers to ensure seamless integration and alignment with project goals.
-I’m consistently going the extra mile to ensure projects are completed on time and to the highest standard.
+I also bring hands-on experience in AI and machine learning.
+I’ve developed and integrated intelligent solutions - including chatbots, recommendation engines, and automation tools - using models like OpenAI’s GPT, TensorFlow, and Hugging Face Transformers.
+My skill set includes fine-tuning models, deploying them in production environments, and embedding AI-driven insights directly into applications.

 ## Skills